anaximeno/anaximeno/README.md

 # Sup :hand:

-I'm a student in the Computer Engineering course at the University of Cape Verde with experience in software engineering, systems programming, backend development, and Machine Learning.
+I'm a student in the Computer Engineering degree at the University of Cape Verde with experience in software engineering, systems programming, backend development, and Machine Learning.

 <!-- Sup!
 ### :star2: Objectives